MyDuan/english_words_of_daily_news/README.md

         11|updated_at|datetime|1||0  ~>(insert later)
         ```

-- Here use the data (saved in `db/development.sqlite3` ), to create a english word search engine.
+- Here use the data to create a english word search website.
     - Search an article and words by using word, title, date
         - Now the I just prepare the data in development.sqlite3 in (2017.03.17 ~ 2019.09.27)
     - Search all words of the articles in one month (2017.03 ~ 2019.07)